 - 4. Steps to Convert Apple Music Protected AAC Files to Unprotected AAC (M4A) Files

-It Makes No Sense to Change Apple Music M4P Extension to M4A Extension
+It Makes No Sense to Convert Apple Music M4P to M4A By Changing File Extension

-On macOS, right-click on an Apple Music AAC M4P file and right-click on an AAC/M4A song from iTunes Store, then click "Get Info", the difference between M4P and M4A will be immediately noticeable.
-The kind of AAC (M4A) is "Apple MPEG-4 Audio" while the kind of AAC (M4P) is "Protected MPEG-4 audio".
+On macOS, when using AAC audio quality, you can right-click on an Apple Music AAC M4P file and right-click on an AAC/M4A song from iTunes Store, then click "Get Info", the difference between M4P and M4A will be immediately noticeable.
+The kind of iTunes Store M4A file is "Apple MPEG-4 Audio" while the kind of Apple Music AAC file is "Protected MPEG-4 audio".

-Under some cases, you can simply change the file extension to make a format change.
-However, under most cases, it won't work.
-If you find an Apple Music song in iTunes Media folder and show file extension, then rename the extension from .m4p to .m4a, you will get the warning dialog as below.
+However, in most cases, it won't work for protected files like M4V videos from iTunes Store or M4P songs from Apple Music.
+If you locate an Apple Music song in iTunes Media folder and show file extension, then rename the extension from .m4p to .m4a, you will get the warning dialog as below.

 If you can convert Apple Music AAC (M4P) songs to AAC (M4A) this way, you should be able to play the modified M4A files with VLC media player.
 However, if you try to play the renamed song on VLC Media Player, there won't be any response.
 In other words, it doesn't make sense to change the extension of Apple Music AAC files from M4P to M4A.
-If people can convert M4P to M4A in such an easy way, then the protection of AAC will be useless at all.
+If people can convert M4P to M4A in such an easy way, then the protection of AAC will be useless at all and no one will buy songs from iTunes Store.

 AAC Encoder of iTunes or Music App Can't Convert Apple Music to AAC (M4A)

 iTunes or Music app have built-in AAC, MP3, AIFF, WAV and ALAC encoders.
 So you can convert music files in iTunes or Music app to MP3, AAC (M4A), AIFF, WAV.
-Here, let's see the result of converting protected AAC files of Apple Music to unprotected AAC files using AAC Encoder of iTunes or Music app.
-Here we use steps in Music app as example.
+Here, let's see the testing result of converting protected AAC files of Apple Music to unprotected AAC files using AAC Encoder of iTunes or Music app.
+We use Music app on macOS as example.

 Step 1: Open the Preferences of Music App

-Launch Music app, go to the menu bar, click "Music" > "Preferences" and you will see 5 tabs.
-Click "File" tab and you can easily find "Import Settings" button.
+Launch Music app on macOS (Catalina 10.15 or later), go to the menu bar, click "Music" > "Preferences" and you will see 5 tabs.
+Click "File" tab and you can easily find the "Import Settings..." button.

 Step 2: Import Settings